The Board also receives input on governance from regular meetings of RRI Partners, which often take place simultaneously

-Andy White is Senior Advisor of the Rights and Resources Initiative (RRI).
-Until mid-2021, he was the Coordinator of the RRI and President of the Rights and Resources Group, the nonprofit coordinating mechanism of the RRI Coalition based in Washington, D.C.
-Prior to co-founding RRI in 2005, Andy served as Senior Director of Programs at Forest Trends and Natural Resource Management Specialist at the World Bank.
-He also worked as a consultant to the International Food Policy Institute, Save the Children Federation, and the Inter-American Foundation.
-He has worked extensively in Haiti, Mexico, and China.
-During his time as Coordinator of the RRI, Andy advised policy research, advocacy, and engagement in Asia, Latin America, and Africa and led initiatives and networks to advance RRI’s mission.
+Prior to helping create and establish RRI, Andy White served as Senior Director of Programs at Forest Trends and Natural Resource Management Specialist at the World Bank, as well as worked as a consultant to the International Food Policy Institute, Save the Children Federation, and the Inter-American Foundation.
+From 2005 until 2021, Andy was the Coordinator of the Rights and Resources Initiative (RRI) and President of the Rights and Resources Group, the nonprofit coordinating mechanism of RRI based in Washington, DC.
+He has worked extensively in Haiti, Mexico, and China and supervises policy research, advocacy, and policy engagement in Asia, Latin America, and Africa.
 His research and publications have focused on forest tenure and policy, forest industry and trade, as well as the role of forests, communities, and institutions in climate change.
-Andy has a PhD in forest economics, a M.A. in anthropology from the University of Minnesota, and a B.S. in forestry from Humboldt State University.
+Andy has a PhD in Forest Economics, an MA in Anthropology from the University of Minnesota, and a BS in Forestry from Humboldt State University.
+He is currently a Visiting Professor of Practice and Engagement at the School for Environment and Sustainability, University of Michigan.